-The proposals are therefore considered to have a less than substantial impact on the setting of the Heritage asset, the proposals retain the open character of the site surrounding Barford House proposing sensitive landscaping taking account of the historical context of the site and important views from within and to the heritage asset and also reinstates the wall to Wasperton Lane, a key feature of the surrounding area.
+The proposals are therefore considered to have a less than substantial impact on the setting of the Heritage asset, the proposals retain the open character of the site surrounding Barford House proposing sensitive landscaping taking account of the historical context of the site and important views form within and to the heritage asset and also reinstates the wall to Wasperton Lane, a key feature of the surrounding area.
 In accordance with Para 134 of the NPPF the proposals are considered to lead to less than substantial harm to the heritage asset and when weighed against the benefits of the scheme is considered to be acceptable.

 The proposals represent a much reduced site from previous applications with the built development being set off the boundary with Barford House and including proposals to secure a detailed historically informed landscaping scheme for the northern half of the site, improving the appearance of this site and its relationship to and the setting of Barford House and the Conservation Area.
+The proposals are therefore considered to accord with current policy and the NPPF.